 In contrast, for the cases of even stronger self-interactions, we find that the densities in the wake are decreasing and the deceleration of the BH is weaker.
-But also note that the shape of the density wake changes for an increasing self-interaction strength, impacting the dynamical friction force as well.
+In principle, this can be seen from Fig.~\ref{fig:sdens_map}, but we study this quantitatively in Sect.~\ref{sec:results_wake_properties}.
+We also note that the shape of the density wake changes for an increasing self-interaction strength, impacting the dynamical friction force as well.
 The reduced dynamical friction for the strong cross-sections is in line with the expectation of a weaker deceleration in the gaseous case for the subsonic regime.

 In addition to the surface density, we show the velocity dispersion in the bottom row of Fig.~\ref{fig:sdens_map}.
 To compute the velocity dispersion, we first subtracted the bulk motion.
 In the gaseous case, we computed the velocity dispersion directly from the temperature of the SPH particles.
 Similar to the density plots, it is visible how the wake changes when self-interactions are present.
 For example, the velocity dispersion in the vicinity of the perturber increases with cross-section and the shape of the wake changes.